-Graph #8 compares the overall number of voter records our office was able to update using credible third-party data vs. using the addresses currently on the voter registration list.
-You can see that using credible third-party data was much more effective in reaching voters, and subsequently updating their voter registration records.
+Graph #8 compares the overall number of voter records our office was able to update using credit header data vs. using the addresses currently on the voter registration list.
+You can see that using credit header data was much more effective in reaching voters, and subsequently updating their voter registration records.

 Graph #9 gives a detailed breakdown of our use of data provided by the credible third-party data provider.
-It demonstrates that credible third-party data is much more effective at identifying voters that have moved out of Orange County.
+It demonstrates that credit header data is much more effective at identifying voters that have moved out of Orange County.
 This is likely due to the fact that this contains nationwide data, which is an area of opportunity identified throughout the report.
 We were able to immediately remove these ineligible voters from the voter registration list, because we were able to locate these voters using this additional data.
-This graph also demonstrates that using credible third-party data results in fewer postcards that are unable to be delivered.
+This graph also demonstrates that using credit header data results in fewer postcards that are unable to be delivered.
 Additionally, a greater number of these postcards that were unable to be delivered contained a newer address, which provides another opportunity to locate the voter.